emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

    ```
 4. Follow the configuration steps above to deploy Ambassador Pro authentication.
 5. Resend the curl requests, you will notice it now requires authentication.
 6. Deploy an `httpbin` authentication `policy`.
-Refer to the [Authentication Policy CRD](/reference/services/auth-policy) plugin documentation for more information.
+Refer to the [Access Control](/reference/services/auth-policy) documentation for more information.

    ```
    apiVersion: stable.datawire.io/vibeta1